AlexandraKak/english-for-designers/03-aboutness/case-study.md

+It was a pleasure for me to work with Jetsurf company.
+Everyone has been responsive, outgoing and clear about their vision of the final product.
 The only requirement from the brand was to use Acumin Pro font which gave me a huge artistic freedom.